The iconic Goodyear Blimp is 100. To celebrate, a flight over Ohio

 The Goodyear Blimp has been a regular at major sporting events since flying above the 1955 Rose Bowl.
 A few years later, it became a service vehicle for television coverage while simultaneously functioning as a highly visible advertising platform.

-There currently are four Goodyear Blimps — the three in the U.S. and one in Friedrichshafen, Germany.
+There are four Goodyear Blimps — three in the U.S. and one in Friedrichshafen, Germany.

 Today’s Goodyear Blimps are semi-rigid dirigibles, meaning they have an internal frame as compared to previous eras of blimps that could be fully deflated.
 In 2014, Goodyear transitioned to the New Technology semi-rigid airship platform designed to allow for improved maneuverability and speed.